 Originally from a customer service background in Perth, Western Australia, Lana relocated to Sydney in 2013.
 Seeing this as an opportunity for a fresh start, she decided to combine her desire for helping others and compassion for animals by pursuing a veterinary nursing career.

 Starting out at a large animal welfare organisation has allowed her to gain a unique perspective, empathy and kindness that eventually stirred up a passion for animal rights.

 Lana enjoys reading, meditation, attending industry related conferences and being active in improving animal welfare in Australia.
 She shares her home with her partner and a very cheeky ‘foster fail’ kitty called Terra.

-Casey Lilir with Salsa
+Casey Lilir with Lily

 With a more creative background working in the make-up world, Casey soon realised she needed to pursue a career following her passion and love for animals and animal welfare.
 She completed her Certificate III in Animal Studies and started Certificate IV in Veterinary Nursing at a smaller clinic in Sydney before joining the team at Balmain.

 Casey has a passion for helping animals in need and spends her spare time volunteering at local shelters and rescue centres.
 She also spent some time in the Philippines earlier this year where she lived and worked at a dog shelter providing veterinary care to over 200 dogs rescued from the streets.

 Casey promises to go that extra mile and provide plenty of TLC to pets when under her care as if they were her own!
 She shares a home with her husband and one very spoiled Staffy x Kelpie named Lily.